 1 Sir F.G.
-Kenyon, 'The Position of an Academy in a Civilized State: r Presidential Address [4 July 1918]', Proceedings of the British Academy, [8], r 44.
-Sir Frederic went on to stress the particular value of 'funds which might be used, at the discretion of the Academy, for the assistance of research'.
+Kenyon, 'The Position of an Academy in a Civilized State: Presidential Address [4 July 1918]', Proceedings of the British Academy, [8], 44.
+Sir Frederic went on to stress the particular value of 'funds which

 Transforming a discipline